-Chevron has submitted a permit application L22-015 Amendment to conduct a G&G activity on the OCS.
-The permit application proposes to conduct a 4D seismic survey using airguns with ocean bottom nodes (OBN).
-Chevron is also proposing to place pressure inverted echo sounders (PIES) on the seafloor.
+WesternGeco has submitted a permit application L23-022 Amendment to conduct a G&G activity on the OCS.
+The permit application proposes to conduct a 3D seismic survey using airguns, ocean bottom nodes (OBN), echosounder and pressure inverted echo sounders (PIES).
 This information can be utilized to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would help satisfy the Nation's need for energy.
 Additional information regarding other survey activities can be found in Appendix F of the GOM G&G PEIS.